 People who sexually abuse children can be adult, adolescent or a child themselves.

-Nine out of 10 children know or are related to their abuser.
-Eighty percent of child sex abuse happens either in the child's home or the abuser's.
+9 out of 10 children know or are related to their abuser.
+Child sex abuse often happens either in the child's home or the abuser's home.

 You may notice that an abuser gives a child special treatment, offering them gifts, treats and outings.
 They may seek out opportunities to be alone with the child.

 Which children are at risk of child sexual abuse?